Law of the British Virgin Islands: Property law

 Property law in the British Virgin Islands has only ever undergone spasmodic and periodic reform.
-The principle legislation dealing with property rights is the Conveyancing and Law of Property Act (Cap 220), which is based on much earlier English legislation.
+The principal legislation dealing with property rights is the Conveyancing and Law of Property Act (Cap 220), which is based on much earlier English legislation.
 Tacit recognition that this legislation needs updating is found in the BVI Business Companies Act, 2004, which (to assist structured finance transactions) provides that in relation to a security interest over shares in a British Virgin Islands company, the parties may completely exclude the effect of the Conveyancing and Law of Property Act.

 In relation to real estate, the British Virgin Islands adopted a Torrens registration system in the early 1970s, which considerably simplified domestic conveyancing.
 The Cadastral survey of the islands was completed in 1972, and the new system was almost fully implemented by 1974.
 Non-residents wishing to purchase property in the British Virgin Islands must obtain a Non-Belongers Land Holding License.